onnuridmc/ExelBid-RTB-Integration-Guide/ExelBid RTB Integration Guide.md

 #### 5.1 Native markup Request Object

-입찰 요약 규격(상세 정보는 OpenRTB-Native-Ads-Specification 1.0 참조)
+Bid Request Specification.
+Refer to OpenRTB-Native-Ads-Specification 1.0 for more detais.

 <table>
 <tr>